kruegert/krueger-lab/index.md

 {% capture text %}

-See the latest published research by our group published at internationally reowned journals and scientific conference proceedings.
+Browse and search for the latest published research by our group published in internationally reowned journals, scientific conference proceedings, and open source platforms.

 {%
   include button.html